ryanhou28/puLang/docs/architecture.md

 - **`InstrumentBank`** — Maps roles/names to instruments
 - **Sensible defaults** — Each role has a default synth preset

+### Backward Compatibility: Direct Intent → Event Path

+- Existing code that goes Intent → Event directly will continue to work
+- Internally, direct lowering will route through Score IR (Intent → Score → Event)
+- Users can access Score IR at any point for analysis or transformation
+- No breaking changes to existing pyPuLang API

 ---

 ## Implementation Order